Ford Fiesta Review

-The Ford Fiesta is a small car that you can really enjoy driving.
+The Ford Fiesta is a small car that you’ll love driving.
 It’s cheap to buy and run, stylish to look at and available with lots of high-tech kit, although alternatives are roomier

-For many years, the Ford Fiesta has been one of the top-selling cars in the UK, and with this latest version it’s easy to see why: it’s a good-looking, good-value small car that gives you the best of both worlds.
-On the one hand, it has some high-tech features you normally only find on more expensive, bigger cars, but at the same time you can enjoy all the benefits of a small car: it’s economical, nippy and easy to manoeuvre.
+If you haven’t owned a Ford Fiesta yourself, then you’ll almost certainly know somebody who has.
+It’s been the UK’s best-selling model for years and this latest model gives you the best of both worlds.
+On the one hand it has some high-tech features you normally only find on more expensive cars, but it also offers all the benefits of a small car: it’s economical, nippy and easy to manoeuvre.

 The Ford Fiesta’s interior doesn’t look quite as trendy – if you want a small car that feels properly funky then the Citroen C3 is a better bet.
-But, on the plus side, the Ford Fiesta’s dashboard is covered in soft-touch plastics that feel way more expensive than the rock-hard materials you’ll find in a SEAT Ibiza, and the Ford’s top-spec eight-inch colour infotainment system is really bright and sharp.
-However, its menus are a bit fiddly to navigate – unlike the system in the VW Polo.
+On the plus side, the Ford Fiesta’s dashboard is covered in soft-touch plastics that feel more expensive than the materials you’ll find in a SEAT Ibiza, while Ford’s standard 8-inch colour touchscreen infotainment system is bright and sharp.

 The Fiesta is a lot of fun to drive for a small car – but you certainly won’t be smiling so hard if you’re asked to sit in the back seats